aleksa07/Trickmint-Radio.exe-Discord-rich-presence/README.md

 alt+f11 - random spearmint

->in the future and gonna make it so u can change what keybinds
+>in the future and gonna make it so u can change what keybinds to use

 # Releases
 Go to the releases tab for the exe with bult in binares